deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 *“Sà wàt dii kráp.”*

 There followed a long discussion, lots of paperwork… apparently Preed’s prediction that he’d been declared legally dead was half-true.
 That had originally been the case, but when his name showed up on a list of recorded abductees that the Corti Directorate had shared with the Humans at some point, he’d been legally restored to life and marked as a missing person instead.
-That small fact along apparently streamlined matters considerably.
+That small fact alone apparently streamlined matters considerably.

 It took less than an hour for Preed’s travel documents to be arranged.
 There were other details to worry about: apparently interstellar banking and finance was a whole cluster of headaches all by itself, not the least of which was how easily Preed’s savings could be accessed in Human space… but in the end, they were informed that they were free to wander the station’s public areas, but would not be granted access to private areas or any jump terminal hosting an in-system jump to Cimbrean’s surface or to Earth until the Gaoians had either resolved their implant problem or agreed to stay behind.